Can $E_8$ unification at low energies be consistent with proton decay?: Effective Pati-Salam theory

 where every term is proportional to the gauge coupling up to Clebsch-Gordan coefficients (CGC).
-The second line contains the second and third family Yukawa terms, the second and third lines contain quark couplings with the vector-like triplets, and the last line includes $d^c-\bar{D}$ mixing which gives masses to the extra triplets (and the light $d^c$ lies in a linear combination of them) and an R-parity breaking $h-L$ mixing which can be rotated into a $\mu$ term while the R-parity violation stays within experimental constraints \cite{Aranda:2021eyn,Dreiner:1997uz}.
-The right handed neutrinos and flavon obtain a Majorana mass from the K\"ahler potential and its related effective VEVs.
-As within our conjecture, non-zero Wilson line VEVs would break SUSY by means of the $\mathcal{D}$ term as
+The second line contains the second and third family Yukawa terms.
+The second and third lines contain quark couplings with the vector-like triplets.
+The last line includes $d^c$-$\bar{D}$ mixing which gives masses to the extra triplets (and the light $d^c$ lies in a linear combination of them) and an R-parity violating $h$-$L$ mixing which can be rotated into a $\mu$ term, while the R-parity violation can be bound within the experimental constraints \cite{Aranda:2021eyn,Dreiner:1997uz}.
+The right-handed neutrinos and flavon obtain a Majorana mass from the K\"ahler potential and its related effective VEVs.
+As within our conjecture, non-zero Wilson line VEVs would break SUSY by means of the $\mathcal{D}$-term as

 where the fermion in $\varphi_2$ becomes a massless goldstino.
-As was pointed out earlier, the details of the SUSY breaking mechanism remain an open question left for further in-depth studies.
+The details of the SUSY breaking mechanism in the proposed framework are subject for further in-depth studies.